movemntdev/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 This returns the capabilities to mint, burn, and transfer. maximum_supply defines the behavior of maximum supply when monitoring:
 - option::none(): Monitoring unlimited supply
-(width of the field - MAX_U128 is the implicit maximum supply) if option::some(MAX_U128) is used, it is treated as unlimited supply.
 - option::some(max): Monitoring fixed supply with <code>max</code> as the maximum supply.